Could Solar Plants Be the Answer for End-of-Life EV Batteries?

 - Building the plant with used EV batteries toward their life’s end

 As expected, the plant with new battery bank showed the least promising net return on the investment.
 This is natural, given the significant costs of lithium-based batteries.

-Image showing schematic of a Lithium-ion car battery pack (Source – Bloomberg)
+Schematic of a Lithium-ion Car Battery Pack (Source – Bloomberg)